-As the school year ended on 15 June, in July, refugee and migrant children continued participating in education activities, ending on 16 August, with the support of UNICEF and Save the Children and in cooperation with the Ministry of Education.
-Summer school incudes three days a week in the school facilities, where children learn Bosnian/Serbian/Croatian, geography, history, etc. and two days of outdoor activities per week.
-Classes are held simultaneously in three groups, based on age.
-As part of the Summer school curriculum, cultural mediators provide basic Arabic, Farsi, and English language instruction.
-In total in July, 122 (69 boys and 53 girls) children attended the summer school programme in two schools Ostrozac and Prekounje.
+In August, migrant and asylum-seeker children continued participating in education activities and in total 161 children (94 boys and 67 girls) attended a summer school program which ended in on 16 August.
+Summer school included three days a week in the school facilities, where children learned Bosnian language, geography, history, etc. and two days a week of outdoor activities.
+As part of the Summer school curriculum, cultural mediators provided basic Arabic, Farsi, and English lessons.
+Around 197 children are on the lists for school program that will start in September.
 Further, children attending the CFS in the Bira, Borići, and Sedra TRCs, as well as in protective shelter, participated in educational and creative workshops over the month, provided by ŽsU in partnership with UNICEF.
-Migrant, asylum seeker, and refugee children from the TRCs in Bihac also attended the Bosnian/Serbian/Croatian language classes organized in partnership with the Pedagogical Faculty in Bihac

-Asylum seeker children in the Salakovac RRC are still excluded from formal and structured nonformal education, pending approval of the Cantonal Government and for the latter from the MHRR.
-VP previously submitted appeals to the Ombudsperson and in May received reply that appeals have been submitted to the MoS and the Ministry of Education (MoE) of HNC for further observations.
-In lieu, of approval from the HNC MoE for asylum seeker children to attend school, "My School", a custom education program (attended by 19 children) run by BHWI continued in July in the Salakovac RRC.
+Asylum seeker children the Salakovac RRC are still excluded from formal and structured non-formal education, pending approval of the Cantonal Government and for the latter MHRR. previously submitted appeals to the Ombudsperson and in May received reply that appeals have been submitted to the MoS and the Ministry of Education (MoE) of HNC for further observations.
+In lieu of approval from the HNC MoE for asylum seeker children to attend school, "My School", a custom education program (attended by 19 children) run by BHWI continued in August in the Salakovac RRC.